This blog post may contain affiliate links.

 Monday, March 23, 2020

-Many parents are currently finding themselves with kids at home full time.
-For some this may be a very daunting thought, especially if it's been a few years since you've had kids home 24/7.
-It's even more daunting because lots of free activities like visiting the library, going to a park, a museum, a shopping centre or the movies may also be out of the question for an unknown period of time.
+Many parents find entertaining children at home 24/7 daunting, especially if you're sick, or don't want to go out which rules out lots of free activities like visiting the library, going to the park, a museum, or play dates.
 It's OK though, all the activities below can be done 100% from home, you don't even need to leave your own backyard.

 50+ FREE INDOOR KIDS ACTIVITIES TO DO AT HOME